 As you move closer to retirement, you move into the “protection” stage.
 After accumulating wealth over the years, it’s time to start preserving it for retirement.

-- As you approach retirement, your interests turn more income-related
+- As you approach retirement, financial goals tend to turn more income-related

 - People tend to need more “protected income” for retirement than they did in their working years

-- By rolling your 401(k) funds into an IRA, with some money in an annuity, you will have future options for guaranteed income
+- By moving some 401(k) funds into an IRA, with some money in an annuity, you will have future options for guaranteed income

 - You may be able to guard some of your retirement assets from market risk

 - With the right annuity, you can set up a guaranteed income stream for monthly living expenses

 - Sometimes IRAs have lower fees and expenses than 401(k)s may have